 If your hearing has already taken place, the Federal Office for Migration and Refugees (BAMF) will continue to process your asylum application.
 BAMF have also resumed to inform (both rejected and accepted) asylum applicants about the decisions- i.e. rejection or acceptance of their asylum application.
 You need to keep checking your mail regularly and contact Pro Asyl hotline or a lawyer if you need help.

 When your tolerated stay permit expires, you must apply for an extension.
-Check the website of the Immigration Office responsible for you to see if they are open- if not, check whether there is an online application available on their website.
+To do so, you need an appointment.
+Check the website of the Immigration Office responsible for you to see how you can book an appointment – that is often possible online.
+If your Immigration Office had limited opening hours, check whether there is an online application available on their website.
 If you cannot find any: Call them or write an e-mail including all necessary personal data (name, date of birth, etc.) and ask for your "Duldung" to be extended.
 You can find the Immigration Office responsible at webgis.bamf.de.

 The Immigration Office will first send you a so-called "Fiktionsbescheinigung" per post, renewing your Duldung for the time being.
 If you have problems with the "Fiktionsbescheinigung" or you have not received such a document at all, you should definitely seek advice from a refugee counselling centre.
 You can find counselling centres nearby on our local information page.

 For more information, visit our chapter “Tolerated Stay Permit (Duldung)".